aybery/IDEA-CS-HW-01/README.md

 - Added logic to restart current level if players health is 0
 - Added logic to go from level 1 to level 2 after all targets destroyed
 - Added logic to go from level 2 to main menu after all targets destroyed
-- Added 'health' to targets so they aren't destroyed instantly
+- Added 'health' to targets so they aren't destroyed instantly + randomized colour when hit
+- Added Sounds

 Molly McGree:
 - Added 2 unqiue playable levels and designed them